The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 \subsubsection{Extinction Risk From Misaligned TAI}

-Next, we consider the probability of TAI misalignment $p_3$.
-In this case, we compare $W_0$ with $W_D= p_3 \cdot 0 + (1-p_3) W_A = (1-p_3) W_A$.
+Next, we consider the probability of TAI misalignment, $p_3$.
+In this case, we compare $W_0$ with $W_C= p_3 \cdot 0 + (1-p_3) W_A = (1-p_3) W_A$.
 This scenario assumes immediate extinction with misaligned TAI ($W_B=0$).
-We then ask what the $p(doom)$ is that the benevolent social planner is willing to tolerate to achieve ``cornucopia'', depending on $p_3$.
+We then ask what the $p(doom)$ is that the benevolent social planner is willing to tolerate in the hope of achieving cornucopia, depending on $p_3$.

 The results of this calculation are displayed in Table \ref{tab:ex2risk}.
 Again, we observe that the risk the social planner would be willing to tolerate is much lower in the case of greater risk aversion.
-In fact, in the case of $\theta=2$, almost no extinction risk can be tolerated.
-By contrast, under moderate risk aversion (log utility, $\theta=1$), where flow utility is unbounded, the social planner is much more willing to accept such a risk.
+In fact, in the cases of $\theta=1.5$ and $\theta=2$ almost no extinction risk can be tolerated.
+By contrast, under low risk aversion ($\theta=0.7$ and $\theta=1$), where flow utility is unbounded, the social planner is much more willing to accept such a risk.

-In line with intuition, the tolerable extinction risk increases with the growth rate $g^{AI}$ because it allows for much higher consumption in the future, and, thus, a higher lifetime utility under the scenario with TAI.
-However, in contrast to the previous scenario, more patient individuals would now accept a higher extinction risk.
+In line with intuition, the tolerable extinction risk increases with the growth rate $g^{AI}$ because it allows for higher consumption in the future, and, thus, a higher lifetime utility under the scenario with TAI.
+However, in contrast to the previous scenario, a more patient population would now accept a higher extinction risk.
 The reason is that extinction would happen immediately with the probability $p_3$, while, if extinction does not occur (with probability $(1-p_3)$), growth at a high rate of $g^{AI}$ sets in.
-If individuals have a lower $\rho$, the discounted lifetime utility of the future consumption that can be achieved with the higher growth rate is also higher.
-As a consequence, more patient individuals would tolerate a higher immediate extinction risk.
+If social welfare is calculated with a lower $\rho$, the discounted lifetime utility of the future consumption that can be achieved with the higher growth rate is also higher.
+As a consequence, a more patient population would tolerate a higher immediate extinction risk.
+In our example with a discount rate of 3\%, a growth acceleration to 30\%, and a risk aversion of $\theta=1.5$, a benevolent social planer would accept the risk of immediate misalignment if it is no greater than about 0.0028\%, a notably small value.